Use GitHub Copilot to Supercharge Your Coding in VS Code

 Do you know what these are?

-• Context Creep 🌊
+Context Creep 🌊 Context Confusion 😵💫

 Context Creep & Context Confusion

-Context Creep
+Context Creep 🌊

-• Conversations that gradually drift off-topic
+• Conversations gradually drift off-topic

-• Accumulating irrelevant information over time
+• Irrelevant info accumulates over time

-• AI gets "distracted" by previous unrelated discussions
+• AI gets "distracted" by earlier discussions

-Context Confusion
+Context Confusion 😵💫

-• AI mixes up different topics/projects in same chat
+• AI mixes up different topics/projects

-• Wrong assumptions based on earlier context
+• Wrong assumptions from earlier context

-• Reduced accuracy and relevance of suggestions
+• Reduced accuracy and relevance

 Start Fresh Chats

-Why Start New Chats:
+Why Start New

-• Avoid context confusion and prevent topic drift
+• Avoid context confusion & topic drift

 • Get focused suggestions

-When to Start New:
+When to Start New

 • Switching files/projects